CpServiceSpb/OpenSSLOcsp/README.txt

 and OSSL Ocsp responder can handle Ocsp request/respond for any certificate from index DB without reloading OSSL (if port is specified) .

+Operation with index text DB:
+First initialization:
 By default, /path/file of cerficate which is Root for issuing one is added to index text DB to RootCA field during issuing certificate.
 For other two parameters, that are for fields: responder key & certificate, "unknown" value is put at index text DB file.

+Followng corrections:
+Operation with index text DB:
 To add/change "Root certificate" and/or "Ocsp signer certificate" and/or "Ocsp signer" key to OSSL text index DB fields, appropriate parameter or parameters should be specified with "-ocspdbscert" switch within ocsp also.
 To delete, that is to clean one parameter up to all these parameters in OSSL text index DB, "-ocspdbscert" is inputed with non existing files or illegal s/n or with "" (double quotation marks without any symbol inside) at switches such as "-CA" and/or "-rsigner" and/or "-rkey" .
+"Cleaning" such parameter (Root certificate, and/or responder certificate/key) means setting up "unknown" value to respective index DB field.
 In both cases, of course, serial of certificate or file of certificate in its own, which Root certificate, responder certificate/key is added/cleared for, have to be specified at "-ocspdbscert" switch also.

+Examples:

+Some tech details:
-Function init_responder was taken by me from middle November of 2015 Git version due to 1.0.2 released version released port for a quiet long time (up to 45 seconds) and was not be able to reuse it.
+Function init_responder was taken by me from middle November of 2015 Git version due to 1.0.2 released version released port for a quiet long time (up to 45 seconds) and was not be able to reuse it (not reuse socket) .

+Tested with Strongswan 5.3.3/5.3.5 with 2 certificate at server:

+Some optimization may be required.